Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ImageAsset/documentation.md

 * _asset uri_

   * The asset URI (as a string value) that defines what uploaded image asset to output.
-See <a href="/concepts/GeneralConcepts/assets.md" target="_blank">Assets</a> for more information.
+See [Assets](/concepts/GeneralConcepts/assets.md) for more information.

 ### Outputs

 * _asset uri_

   * The asset URI of the uploaded image asset as defined by the _asset uri_ input.
-See <a href="/concepts/GeneralConcepts/assets.md" target="_blank">Assets</a> for more information.
+See [Assets](/concepts/GeneralConcepts/assets.md) for more information.

 * _asset name_